Aaron Wan-Bissaka has the tools to shine at Manchester United

 For context, Liverpool's Andrew Robertson and Trent Alexander-Arnold, the two full-backs named in the PFA team of the year and widely regarded as the best in the Premier League, were beaten 31 and 32 times respectively.

 Wan-Bissaka's numbers are extraordinary.
 They highlight his status as one of the most effective one-on-one defenders in the Premier League.
 But it's not just his tackling that stands out.
 Wan-Bissaka also made 84 interceptions, putting him second only to Watford's Etienne Capoue.
-At just 21, such anticipation and awareness is hugely impressive.
+That anticipation and awareness, at just 21 years old, is hugely impressive.

 Last week's costly own goal for England's U21s against France at the European Championships was a reminder of Wan-Bissaka's relative inexperience.
 It is probably also fair to say that more will be expected from him in an attacking sense at Manchester United.
 But as a young full-back who excels first and foremost as a defender, Wan-Bissaka is a rare thing.